mattermost/docs/source/developer/webhooks-incoming.rst

 Mattermost supports webhooks to easily integrate external applications into the platform.

 Use incoming webhooks to post messages to Mattermost public channels, private channels, and direct messages.
-Messages are sent via an HTTP POST request to a Mattermost URL generated for each application and contain a specifically formatted JSON payload.
+Messages are sent via an HTTP POST request to a Mattermost URL generated for each application and contain a specifically formatted JSON payload in the request body.

 .. image:: ../images/incoming_webhooks_sample.png
 *An example of a GitHub integration that posts updates to a Developers channel*